 JPMorgan Chase & Co.
-(JPM) and regulators may face increasing pressure to explain the lender’s $2 billion trading loss as the misstep becomes fodder for lawmakers still haggling over a regulatory overhaul enacted two years ago.
+(JPM:US) and regulators may face increasing pressure to explain the lender’s $2 billion trading loss as the misstep becomes fodder for lawmakers still haggling over a regulatory overhaul enacted two years ago.

 A day after JPMorgan Chairman and Chief Executive Officer Jamie Dimon told shareholders there was no justification for the “egregious mistakes” by the biggest and most profitable U.S. bank, Federal Reserve and Treasury Department officials faced lawmakers amid conflict over the meaning of the losses at a House hearing on systemically important financial firms.

 “There is no doubt that this week’s news of JPMorgan’s trading losses has raised significant questions about the supervision of risk,” said Representative Shelley Moore Capito, the West Virginia Republican leading today’s hearing of her House Financial Services subcommittee.

 The panel’s inquiry, scheduled before Dimon disclosed the loss on May 10, deals with a Dodd-Frank Act designation that will impose higher capital standards and more regulatory scrutiny on firms whose collapse could imperil the economy.
 It follows calls by lawmakers for formal review of JPMorgan’s trades, with Senator Richard Shelby of Alabama, the Senate Banking Committee’s top Republican, saying Dimon “absolutely” should be called to testify before his panel.

 The politics underlying the debate have split lawmakers by party lines, with Democrats including Senator Carl Levin using the loss to bolster the case for tighter restrictions on banks.
 Representative Spencer Bachus, the Alabama Republican who leads the Financial Services panel, pushed back against that view.